 When we use the internet, something called DNS, or “Domain Name System,” works in the background.
 It acts like a phonebook, turning website names into numbers (IP addresses) that computers can understand.
 Without DNS, we’d have to remember long numbers for each website.
 There are many DNS servers, but Google DNS servers are one of the most popular.

-What Is DNS and Why Does It Matter?
+What Is Google Public DNS & How Does It Benefit You?

 What Are Google DNS Servers?